meha-mishra/arduino_fundamentals/README.md

-Absolutely, Meha!
-Here's a professional and clear README tailored for your Arduino files from your mechanical engineering intro lab:

----

 # 🔧 Arduino Projects — Mechanical Engineering Intro Lab

 This repository contains Arduino code and documentation from my introductory mechanical engineering lab course.
 These projects were completed as part of a hands-on curriculum designed to build foundational skills in electronics, programming, and system integration.